List of The Unit characters: Jonas Blane

 In the provisional storyline outlined by the writers for season 5, Jonas would begin an affair with fellow Unit member Bridget Sullivan.
 When she is killed on a mission mid-season the combat stress that affected him in the first episode resurfaces.
-Leaving Mack Gerhardt in charge of the team Jonas works through his feelings with the help of his daughter and father, both of whom also experience post traumatic stress disorder (his father also a soldier who won the Silver Star during the Korean War), the storyline allowing the series to address the issue of the treatment of traumatized soldiers returning from Iraq and Afghanistan.
+Leaving Mack Gerhardt in charge of the team Jonas works through his feelings with the help of his daughter and father, both of whom also experience post traumatic stress disorder (his father also a soldier who earned the Silver Star for his actions during the Korean War), the storyline allowing the series to address the issue of the treatment of traumatized soldiers returning from Iraq and Afghanistan.
 The series would end with Jonas reuniting with Molly and retiring from the army to help her in her real estate business.
 According to an interview executive producer Shawn Ryan gave to The Futon Critic "[David] Mamet and I and our writers, we came up with a lot of great stuff," Ryan said about his pitch to CBS executives for a potential fifth season.
 "It was going to be a whole new show in the sense that we were going to be training some young people, Bob was going to be training some people for a whole new organization.
 Jonas was finally going to be seeing his run end.
 The final season was going to be, I figured the fifth season was going to be the last...
 It was going to be a long, sort of final mission for Jonas.
 He's not medically cleared, Mac has to go in and sort of change the medical records so that Jonas can keep on [going on missions].
 We had a whole thing planned, it was going to be good."